traefik/plugindemo/readme.md

 For each plugin, the Traefik static configuration must define the module name (as is usual for Go packages).

-The following declaration (given here in YAML) defines an plugin:
+The following declaration (given here in YAML) defines a plugin:

 ```yaml
 # Static configuration